1D10T1C-STUD10S/scripta-mirabilia/_posts/2024-5-5-the-problem-with-infinity.md

 **Does the hotel have enough capacity for all the guests?**

 Let's look back at the definition. \
-_'a number greater than any assignable quantity or countable number'_ Therefore `infinity + 1` is still equal to infinity.
+_'a number greater than any assignable quantity or countable number'_ \
+Therefore `infinity + 1` is still equal to infinity.

 Good so far?

 Now.
-Say this hotel had a elevator to acess all the infinite floors.\
+Say this hotel had a elevator to access all the infinite floors.\
 The infinite guests have to fit into this (finite) elevator, there wouldn't be an end, would there? \
 The elevator will have to climb the infinite floors and serve the infinite guests.